Celebrating culture and connecting with Country

-We’re seeking Aboriginal artists to create public artworks that celebrate Country, community and culture.
+We're inviting Aboriginal artists to create public artworks that celebrate Country, community and culture.

 Artists were able to register their expression of interest from 10 February to 10 March 2026.
 Expressions of interest have now closed.

-All expressions of interest will be reviewed by a panel of City of Newcastle staff, including our Aboriginal Engagement Partner.
-Suitable artists will then be added to a longlist and may be contacted about any relevant future opportunities.
+All expressions of interest from artists have been reviewed.
+Suitable artists have been added to a longlist and may be contacted about any relevant future opportunities.

 As public domain upgrades are delivered for each project location, artist briefs will be developed for each artwork opportunity.
 The artist briefs developed in collaboration with the representative core group will include detailed information about the location, scale, size, medium, deliverables and timeline for each artwork.